-The Chase Sapphire Preferred Card wins the honors for eating out.
+The Chase Sapphire Preferred® Card wins the honors for eating out.
 Apart from being one of the best all-around credit cards available today, it pays 3x points per dollar spent at restaurants.

 Best Travel Card

 It’s hard to pick the “best” travel card.
 There are several top options, including the Chase Sapphire Preferred® Card mentioned above.
-The card I’ve used the most, however, is the Capital One Venture Rewards Card.
-You earn 2x miles on every purchase.
+The card I’ve used the most, however, is the Capital One Venture Rewards Credit Card.
+You earn 2x miles per dollar spent on every purchase.
 And it’s very easy to redeem the miles for travel-related expenses through Capital One’s Purchase Eraser website.

 Best Card for All Other Purchases